 The HANA Based Strategy to Remove Oracle from Accounts

 SAP has an integrated strategy regarding HANA and S/4 HANA, which is related to removing the Oracle database from accounts.
 Brightwork Research & Analysis receives no income from any vendor outside of competitive intelligence work.
 And we have no conflicts regarding Oracle or SAP and do not care if either win or lose business (see the explanation at the end of the article).
 But on its merits, SAP has put forward no reasonable technology reason for any of the other major database vendors to be excluded from supporting S/4HANA.
-That is, it is not that they have not put forward reasons, but upon inspection, none of these reasons check out.
+It is not that they have not put forward reasons, but upon inspection, none of these reasons check out.

 SAP’s Refusal to Certify Any DB but HANA